loveencounterflow/hengist-NG/dev/snippets/doc/README-for-a-future-intertype.md

     * An ISA method is a synchronous function `( x: any, t: Types ): boolean ->` that accepts two values:
       `x`, the value to be tested, and `t`, the `Types` instance used for testing.
     * Valid ISA methods must only return either `true` or `false` and must never throw an exception.
-    * When used via `Types::isa()`, ISA methods will be called in the context of their respective typespace which means that inside an ISA method `@`&nbsp;/&nbsp;`this` can be used to refer to other types accessible from that typespace
+    * When used via `Intertype::isa()`, ISA methods will be called in the context of their respective typespace which means that inside an ISA method `@`&nbsp;/&nbsp;`this` can be used to refer to other types accessible from that typespace